Important Domestic Fee Information

 Centrelink (income support) and the academic calendar

-Note: If you are enrolled in less than 3 units in Session 1 or Terms 1 and 2, Dual Term 1-2 or Tri Term 1, and receiving income support payments, Centrelink will write to you and ask if you intend to be enrolled as a full-time student over the remainder of the teaching year.
+Note: If you are enrolled in less than 3 units in Terms 1 and 2, Dual Term 1-2 or Tri Term 1, and receiving income support payments, Centrelink will write to you and ask if you intend to be enrolled as a full-time student over the remainder of the teaching year.
 To prove to Centrelink you will be a full-time student you will need to enrol in your units over the remainder of the year (at least 6 units) and send that study plan advice to Centrelink.

 Centrelink requirements regarding full-time study can be found on the page Study Loads for Austudy.